Desno365/location-aware-edge-api/README.md

 ## Files

+* [Presentation](https://github.com/Desno365/location-aware-edge-api/releases/download/presentation-final/Thesis-Presentation.pptx): slides used for presenting the work to the Examination Committee and to the public.

 * [Executive Summary](https://github.com/Desno365/location-aware-edge-api/releases/download/thesis-v1.0/Executive_Summary.pdf): a six pages summary of the Thesis.

 * [Thesis](https://github.com/Desno365/location-aware-edge-api/releases/download/thesis-v1.0/Thesis.pdf): the main document containing the findings of our work.

+## Grade

+This Thesis was my final exam for the Master of Science in "Computer Science and Engineering".<br>
+I graduated in December 2021 with a grade of "110 Cum Laude" (the maximum award for the Italian system).

 ## Acknowledgements